 In an age of moral compromise, Deirdre A. McQuade, assistant director of policy and communications at the pro-life secretariat of the U.S. Conference of Catholic Bishops, makes a principled public statement that there is never a "need" to intentionally kill a pre-born child.

 The phrase "reducing the need for abortion" is not a common-ground phrase.
 We would say that there is no need for abortion, that abortions are signs that we have not met the needs of women.
 There is no authentic need for abortion.

-McQuade's comment was picked up by Public Eye, a save-the earth-kill-the-children magazine in an article about anti-abortion strategy in which "pro-choice" Frederick Clarkson wrote encouragingly, "The spectacle of about 70 Catholic Bishops denouncing the decision of Notre Dame to invite president Obama to speak solely because he is prochoice [sic] may be a bellwether."
+McQuade's comment was picked up by Public Eye, a save-the-earth kill-the-children magazine in an article about anti-abortion strategy in which "pro-choice" Frederick Clarkson wrote encouragingly, "The spectacle of about 70 Catholic Bishops denouncing the decision of Notre Dame to invite president Obama to speak solely because he is prochoice [sic] may be a bellwether."
+One would hope.
 Yes.
-It may.

 American RTL thanks McQuade for identifying and opposing the kind of moral compromise which actually undermines society's recognition of the child's right to life.
 Pro-lifers should share McQuade's insight with other pro-lifers such as Americans United for Life who might not yet realize the harm in speaking positively of laws that "reduce the need for abortion."